mykelalvis/FT/Traveller/WORKING/Book 1.md

 experience in the use and operation of the vehicle on most worlds with high enough tech airlraft, floater, flier, and all types of grav levels.
 Most people are aware of the basics of vehicles. operation for such vehicles.
-The airlraft can be dangerous to operate in high speed situa- tions or in bad weather.
+The airlraft can be dangerous to operate in high speed situa-tions or in bad weather.
 A basic throw of 5+ to avoid an accident or mishap in bad weather, chases, or high speed maneuvers should be used.
 DMs to be applied: per level of expertise, +l;
 if weather is extremely bad, if the craft is old, or if gunfire is involved in the chase, - 1.
 Referee: Generally, roll once for a short chase, twice or three times for longer flights.